 During the Nazi invasion of Poland in 1939, the Polish Army, Navy and Airforce used little to no red or white on their uniforms, as you can see below.

 One example is after the Battle of Monte Cassino.
-On May 18, 1944, after the allied victory over Germany, a Polish flag was raised over the ruins of Monte Cassino abbey.
+On May 18, 1944, after the allied victory over Germany, Poland’s flag was raised over the ruins of Monte Cassino abbey.

 Another well-known example of the Polish Flag being used in victory is in Berlin.
-On May 2, 1945, after the Battle of Berlin, Poles of three separate battalions raised Polish flags on the Berlin Victory Column to signal that the capital of the Third Reich was in allied control.
+On May 2, 1945, after the Battle of Berlin, Poles of three separate battalions raised the red and white on the Berlin Victory Column to signal that the capital of the Third Reich was in allied control.

 The Warsaw uprising, the home army & the flag